Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Unsupported VisIt Camera Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to the above supported VisIt camera parameters, there are a number of VisIt camera parameters that are not completely translatable to the VTKm style camera and are therefore currently ignored
+In addition to the above supported VisIt camera parameters, there are a number of VisIt camera parameters that are not completely translatable to the VTKm style camera and are therefore currently ignored.

 ..
 Note::
    These parameters are safely ignored if provided.
 They will not influence the rendered image but also will not produce errors.

 - ``perspective`` : Boolean flag (true/false) indicating whether to use perspective (true) or parallel (false) projection.
 In Ascent, only perspective projection is currently used so this flag is ignored.
 - ``eye_angle`` : Used in stereo rendering to control the eye separation angle.
 Ascent does not currently support stereo rendering, so this has no effect.
-- ``center_of_rotation_set`` : Boolean flag indicating whether center_of_rotation has been explicitly set.
+- ``center_of_rotation_set`` : Boolean flag indicating whether ``center_of_rotation`` has been explicitly set.
 Not used in Ascent.
 - ``center_of_rotation`` : A 3D point used as the pivot for interactive rotation in VisIt.
 Ascent does not support interactive camera manipulation, so this is ignored.
 - ``axis_3d_scale_flag`` : Boolean flag that enables non-uniform axis scaling (e.g., X:Y:Z aspect ratios).
 Not supported in Ascent.
 - ``axis_3d_scale`` : A 3D vector specifying per-axis scaling for non-uniform visualizations.
 No effect in Ascent.